 Jonathan Kelly is only half-joking when he says he can go bowling on the main street of Wellfleet, Mass. in February.
 There are about 3,000 who live in Wellfleet year-round; come summer, more than 9,000 will be there.
-It’s a seasonal ebb and flow typical of Cape Cod, where many local businesses owners opt to close up shop from October through May.
+It’s a seasonal ebb and flow typical of Cape Cod, where many local business owners opt to close up shop from October through May.

 Kelly is not one of them.
 As a co-owner of Beanstock Coffee Roasters in Wellfleet, Kelly endures seasonal business cycles that are near-perfect reflections of the town’s annual population flux – in August, Beanstock does at least three times the amount of business that it does in the slowest winter months, Kelly said.

 Kelly and his wife both grew up on Cape Cod, and they lived in Chicago and San Francisco before returning to the Cape.
 While in San Francisco, Kelly admired Peet’s Coffee, and he wondered why there wasn’t more of that style of coffee being roasted in the Northeast.
 He joined Beanstock in 1999, and the roaster now has a loyal following throughout the Cape.
 Business grows each year, but the pace of business still shifts dramatically through the seasons.
 “It’s something I’ve thought about every year,” Kelly said.
 “For us it really is a challenge.”

 From Coastal Maine to Cape Cod to the Jersey Shore to North Carolina’s Outer Banks, hundreds of cafes and roasters in popular summertime destinations face the same decision: to close during the offseason, or persevere through the winter months with a fraction of the summer clientele.